caleorourke/grunt-jekyll-pages/README.md

 Type: `boolean` <br/>
 Default: `false`

-Build the site and start a local Jekyll development server on [http://localhost:4000](http://localhost:4000).
+Builds the site and starts a local Jekyll development server on [http://localhost:4000](http://localhost:4000).
 If `serve` is false, the site will build itself using the `build` command.

 Serve mode does last forever.
 Kill it by pressing <kbd>Ctrl+C</kbd>.